-MMT's Affordable Housing Initiative aims to preserve and increase Oregon's supply of quality affordable housing and to help low income renters achieve stability and self-sufficiency.
+Meyer's Affordable Housing Initiative aims to preserve and increase Oregon's supply of quality affordable housing and to help low income renters achieve stability and self-sufficiency.

-MMT invested nearly $17 million in support of Quality K-12 Public Education between 2003 and 2010.
+Meyer invested nearly $17 million in support of Quality K-12 Public Education between 2003 and 2010.
 The aim of this initiative is to improve the quality of Oregon's K-12 public schools and to close the achievement gap and raise graduation rates and college or work readiness for high school students across the state.